seqeralabs/docs/multiqc_docs/core/getting_started/config.md

 However, if you prefer you can explicitly disable the version check by adding `no_version_check: true` to your MultiQC config.

-The check is done with the main MultiQC website (<https://multiqc.info>).
+The check is done with the main [MultiQC website](https://multiqc.info).
 The only statistics that are collected are the number of checks and the version of MultiQC that is being run.
 No identifiable information (eg. IP address etc) is stored.